Services Binks offers:

 It is highly-recommended, for the protection of your property, that you have a detailed Inventory of the Contents and a Schedule of Condition prepared by a suitably experienced Inventory Clerk.

-In normal circumstances we will obtain a security deposit (usually the equivalent of one and a half month's rent) from the tenant prior to the tenancy commencing.
+In normal circumstances we will obtain a security deposit (which is now limited to the equivalent of five weeks rent, if the annual rent does not exceed £50,000 or six weeks for rents over £50,000) from the tenant prior to the tenancy commencing.
 This is held for the duration of the tenancy against any future claims for dilapidations or unpaid bills.

 Binks (Sales & Lettings) Ltd, as an agency, is registered with the Custodial Scheme run by the Deposit Protection Service (the DPS).